 - Pineapples: In addition to being a superb source of vitamin C, pineapple has plenty of bromelain, which is an enzyme that can help reduce gut inflammation while also regulating digestion and improving immune function.
 Note: pineapples are also high in fructose so they are not ideal for everyone.

 - Turmeric: Turmeric contains the powerful antioxidant and anti-inflammatory agent, curcumin.
 Some experts say activate the curcumin in turmeric, that you need to add a dash of black pepper to your curry, dressing, or soup but I am yet to see conclusive evidence of this.
 However, just adding turmeric alone can help to reduce inflammation associated with arthritis, back pain and other inflammatory issues or diseases.

 - Dark Chocolate: Enjoy dark chocolate that's at least 70% cocoa to get a load of flavanols—an antioxidant that's been proven to help promote the health of your arteries and reduce the risk of chronic diseases.
-Or even better if you’re trying to avoid sugar is to add a heaped tablespoon of raw cacao powder to a healthy smoothie (see our smoothie eBook here for plenty of ideas and inspiration).
+Or even better if you’re trying to avoid sugar is to add a heaped tsp of raw cacao powder to a healthy smoothie (see our smoothie eBook here for plenty of ideas and inspiration).
 Please note: cacao does contain oxalates so if you're on a low-oxalate diet, cacao is best avoided.